DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 };
 ```

-With this custom implementation of a dashboard storage, if a user named 'John' tries to use the client API to open a report with restricted access (e.g., a report with id=’1’), the handler will return the error 404:
+With this custom implementation of a dashboard storage, if a user named 'John' tries to use the client API to open a report with restricted access (e.g., a report with id=’1’), the handler will return error 404, File Not Found:

 ``` js
 dashboard.LoadDashboard('1') // Load a dashboard available only to Admin.